You can create a virtual environment in Python conda using those four steps:

 How to Create Virtual Environments?

-As a side note: Catalina, one of the readers of my “Coffee Break Python” email course, pointed out that she uses the Spyder code editor from the Anaconda distribution.
+As a side note: Catalina, one of the readers of my Email Python Academy, pointed out that she uses the Spyder code editor from the Anaconda distribution.
 I agree that this editor provides some great features and makes writing code easier and more convenient than the default IDLE editor.

-After installing the Anaconda distribution, you can simply run the following command in your shell to check whether conda is already installed:
+After installing the Anaconda distribution, you can simply run the following command in your shell or command line to check whether conda is already installed: